 What makes a search process a “capacity-building” opportunity for a nonprofit organization lies in its leaders seeing their work as evolving an organization to better serve the community, not finding someone to do it for them.

 At Third Sector Company, we believe in cultivating leadership among the nonprofit sector.
-Our Volunteer-Led Executive Search program is built to help nonprofits of all kinds find their future leaders and evolve their organizations.
+Our Leadership Search and Support Program is built to help nonprofits of all kinds find their future leaders and evolve their organizations.
 To learn more about our organization and programs, visit our website today and keep in touch on social media!